SpudY2K/sm64-fst-brute-forcer/README.md

 This tool evolved out of Tyler Kehne's platform max tilt brute forcer, but has since come to encompass many other aspects of the FST setup.

+This is a SYCL port of the original CUDA version.

 ## Options ##
 This program accepts the following options: